Subspace Variational Quantum Simulation: Fidelity Lower Bounds as Measures of Training Success

 To approximate the Trotter circuit for the $10$-qubit Ising model, we use an ansatz that sequentially stacks 2-qubit SU(4) PQCs across all $10$ qubits, as depicted in Figure~\ref{fig:ans_10q}.
 Defining a layer as one cycle in which nine SU(4) blocks sequentially cover the entire qubit wire, we simulate the algorithm using both single- and double-layer configurations.
 The PQCs are trained for the Trotter time evolution of the subspace spanned by $\{|00\cdots 0\rangle, |11\cdots 1\rangle\}$, thus the initial states are given by $|00\cdots 0\rangle$, $|11\cdots 1\rangle$ and $\frac{1}{\sqrt{2}}(|00\cdots 0\rangle+|11\cdots 1\rangle)$.
 For training, we use the stochastic gradient descent (SGD) optimizer with learning rate $0.1$, implemented in the Optax library \cite{deepmind2020jax}.

 The results of the simulation are presented in Figure~\ref{fig:10_q_Ising}, demonstrating that the algorithm is capable of capturing the dynamics of arbitrary states within the subspace spanned by $\{|00\cdots0\rangle, |11\cdots1\rangle\}$, even for large systems, as shown by the fidelities.
-While the fidelity in the simulation using the single-layer PQC drops noticeably over time, that of the double-layer PQC maintains an error below 1$\%$ throughout the entire time steps.
-Furthermore, in both cases, the trained PQCs successfully reproduce the dynamics of arbitrary states within the subspace, as well as those of the three representative states directly used as training targets.
+We first note that the single-layer PQC exhibits a noticeable drop in fidelity over time, whereas the double-layer PQC maintains an error below 1\% throughout the later time steps.
+This indicates that a deeper circuit depth is required to accurately simulate quantum systems over longer evolution times, resembling the general requirement that circuit depth grows linearly with simulation time, in product-formula-based quantum simulation \cite{childs2019nearly, haah2021quantum, barison2021efficient}.
+In both cases, the trained PQCs successfully reproduce the dynamics of arbitrary states within the subspace, as well as those of the three representative states directly used as training targets.
 This example shows that the algorithm can accurately simulate Trotter time evolution across multiple states in a given subspace, for larger systems, provided that the ansatz has sufficient expressibility.